atom/git-utils/README.md

 Reread the index to update any values that have changed since the last time the index was read.

+### Repository.relativize(path)

+Relativize the given path to the repository's working directory.

+`path` - The string path to relativize.

+Returns a repository-relative path if the given path is prefixed with the repository's working directory path.

 ### Repository.release()

 Release the repository and close all file handles it has open.
 No other methods